YuliiaBi1a/squid-game-api/README.md

 ---

-## ✍️ Working with Players and Games
+## ✍️Working with Players and Games

 ### Registering a Player (Request)
 **POST** `http://localhost:8080/players`